nuxeo/nuxeo-bench-site/content/11b-documents.md

 ### Gatling tests results

-We first run the Gatling tests with a variable number of threads to identify the optimum trade-off between throughput and response time.
+We first ran the Gatling tests with a variable number of threads to identify the optimum trade-off between throughput and response time.

 <img src="/images/11b/32-phase2-gatling-trade-off.png" alt="Phase 2: Gatling Trade-off" width="800px">

-Once we have identified how many threads we want to run, we re-run the tests for a longer duration to gather the results.
+Once we have identified how many threads we want to run, we re-ran the tests for a longer duration to gather the results.

 **CRUD API test**